 Why is there an ADV hold on my account?

 ADV holds will be placed on all Law students including Joint Degree students.
-All 2L and 3L students must meet with their faculty advisor once each semester and have their advisor sign the Advising Form.
-The signed form must be submitted to the Registrar's Office.
-Failure to submit the form will result the ADV hold remaining on a student's account until the required form is submitted.
-Please see the Advising Program tab for additional information.
+Except for the first semester of your first year, you are required to meet with your advisor once each semester and to have your advisor sign a designated form which the Vice Dean will email to you in advance of any scheduled meetings.
+You are then required to submit that form through the Docusign workflow to the Registrar’s Office after your meeting.
+Failure to submit the form will mean that the ADV hold will be remain on your account and you will not be able to register for the next semester’s classes.
 Joint Degree Students are required to contact the Law School Registrar's Office before they register for any term so their account can be properly flagged depending on which program is going to be primary for that term.
 It will ensure that they are registered and billed properly to avoid issues with loans or duplicate billing.

 First-year students who have not submitted their official undergraduate transcript(with the degree posted on it) to the Law School as required by the ABA, will have ADV holds placed on their account until we receive the document.

-Students who fail to meet with their faculty mentor and submit the signed form to the Registrar's Office will have ADV holds placed on their account until we receive the signed Advising Form.
+Students who fail to meet with their advisor and submit the form through the Docusign workflow to the Registrar's Office will have ADV holds placed on their account until we receive the signed form.

 Students who fail to attend the mandatory bar exam preparation session will have ADV holds placed on their account until such time as they meet with Rob Wible to receive the information conveyed at that session